-- A. Applicability.
-Unless otherwise indicated, this rule [shall] will apply to Council and committee meetings. - B. Voting generally required.
-No voting member [shall] may refrain from voting on any matter unless abstaining [pursuant to] under Subsection C [of this rule].
-A failure to vote by any non-abstaining voting member who is present [shall] will be [deemed] recorded as an affirmative vote [and shall be so recorded].
+A. Applicability.
+Unless otherwise indicated, this rule will apply to Council and committee meetings.

+B. Voting generally required.
+No voting member may refrain from voting on any matter unless abstaining under Subsection C. A failure to vote by any non-abstaining voting member who is present will be recorded as an affirmative vote.

-- C. Disclosure of interest; abstention from voting. - 1.
-Service as a board member of corporation.
-A voting member who serves on the board of directors or executive committee of a for-profit or nonprofit corporation [shall] may take the following actions when a Council or committee is considering a matter that directly affects the corporation: (a) prior to discussion on the matter, disclose the service; and (b) announce that the member will abstain from voting on the matter (Board of Ethics Advisory Opinion 97A-3).
+C. Disclosure of interest; abstention from voting.

+1. Service as a board member of corporation.
+A voting member who serves on the board of directors or executive committee of a for-profit or nonprofit corporation may take the following actions when a Council or committee is considering a matter that directly affects the corporation: (a) prior to discussion on the matter, disclose the service; and (b) announce that the member will abstain from voting on the matter (Board of Ethics Advisory Opinion 97A-3).
 Examples of matters directly affecting a corporation include an approval requested by the corporation and an individual line-item appropriation to the corporation.
-General legislation, such as the overall County budget or a community plan update, does not constitute a matter directly affecting a corporation. - 2.
-Other interests.
-Unless abstaining from voting [pursuant to] under Subsection C(1) [of this rule], a voting member [shall] must disclose, prior to discussion on the matter: (a) a financial interest in any matter that may be affected by an action of the Council or committee; or (b) any other matter in which the member believes the member's voting would be in violation of the Code of Ethics (Article 10 of the Charter).
-The member [shall] must then announce that [the member] they will abstain from voting on the matter. - D. Abstaining member's participation.
-An abstaining member [shall] may be permitted to participate in the discussion of the matter; provided that the member [shall] refrain from advocating [the member's] their interests on which the abstention is based during the discussion; and further provided that the member [shall] may not attend any executive meeting on the matter. - E. Non-voting member's participation.
-A non-voting member [shall] may not be permitted to make or second a motion.
-A non-voting member may, however, speak on a motion. - F. Speaking on motion.
-During a Council meeting, no member [shall] may speak more than twice on any pending motion, except [upon] by the majority consent of the other members present; the movant [shall] may not be permitted to speak in reply to arguments of other members until every member choosing to speak [shall] have spoken.
-At any meeting, the movant [shall] may not be permitted to speak in opposition to the motion, although the movant may vote against the motion. - G. Calling for vote.
-Once the presiding officer calls for a vote, no member [shall] will be permitted to explain the member's vote.
+General legislation, such as the overall County budget or a community plan update, does not constitute a matter directly affecting a corporation.
+2. Other interests.
+Unless abstaining from voting under Subsection C(1), a voting member must disclose, prior to discussion on the matter: (a) a financial interest in any matter that may be affected by an action of the Council or committee; or (b) any other matter in which the member believes the member's voting would be in violation of the Code of Ethics (Article 10 of the Charter).
+The member must then announce that they will abstain from voting on the matter.

+D. Abstaining member's participation.
+An abstaining member may be permitted to participate in the discussion of the matter; provided that the member refrain from advocating their interests on which the abstention is based during the discussion; and further provided that the member may not attend any executive meeting on the matter.

+E. Non-voting member's participation.
+A non-voting member may not be permitted to make or second a motion.
+A non-voting member may, however, speak on a motion.

+F. Speaking on motion.
+During a Council meeting, no member may speak more than twice on any pending motion, except by the majority consent of the other members present; the movant may not be permitted to speak in reply to arguments of other members until every member choosing to speak have spoken.
+At any meeting, the movant may not be permitted to speak in opposition to the motion, although the movant may vote against the motion.

+G. Calling for vote.
+Once the presiding officer calls for a vote, no member will be permitted to explain the member's vote.

-- H. Simple majority for recommendations.
-A committee recommendation on any matter [shall] may be made by a simple-majority vote of all of the voting members of the committee, even if Council action on the matter ultimately requires a super-majority vote. - I. No change after vote announced.
-After the presiding officer announces the result of a vote, no member [shall] may be allowed to change the member's vote. - J. Recording votes.
-For Council meetings, the Clerk [shall] will record the vote of each member [upon] in the minutes.
+H. Simple majority for recommendations.
+A committee recommendation on any matter may be made by a simple-majority vote of all of the voting members of the committee, even if Council action on the matter ultimately requires a super-majority vote.

+I. No change after vote announced.
+After the presiding officer announces the result of a vote, no member may be allowed to change the member's vote.

+J. Recording votes.
+For Council meetings, the Clerk will record the vote of each member in the minutes.